o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

 ## Code directory

 This sections describes your MyPyShapeExample Gem's code structure.
 It's important to become familiar with your Gem's code structure because this is the entry point where you will program your tool's custom functionality.
-In this example, your Gem's directory is located at: `C:/o3de-gems/MyPyShapeExample`.
+In this example, your Gem's directory is located at: `C:\o3de-gems\MyPyShapeExample`.
 This is the path that you specified when you created the Gem.
-Your Gem's code is located in the subdirectories `Code/Source` and `Editor/Scripts`, which contains the following classes and frameworks that make up your custom tool.
+Your Gem's code is located in the subdirectories `Code\Source` and `Editor\Scripts`, which contains the following classes and frameworks that make up your custom tool.

-Example of `Code/Source` directory:
+Example of `Code\Source` directory:

 {{< image-width "/images/learning-guide/tutorials/extend-the-editor/shape-example/python-tool-gem-template-directory.png" "720" "Editor with a tool created using the PythonToolGem template." >}}

-Example of `Editor/Scripts` directory:
+Example of `Editor\Scripts` directory:

 {{< image-width "/images/learning-guide/tutorials/extend-the-editor/shape-example/python-tool-gem-template-directory-2.png" "620" "Editor with a tool created using the PythonToolGem template." >}}

 ### Modules and system components

 All Gems have modules and system component classes written in C++ that connect the tool to O3DE and allow it to communicate with other systems.
 The `PythonToolGem` template already contains all of the code needed to run the tool in the Editor.
-You can find these C++ files in `Code/Source`.
+You can find these C++ files in `Code\Source`.

-For more information on Gem modules and system components, refer to the [Overview of the Open 3D Engine Gem Module system](/docs/user-guide/programming/gems/) page.
+For more information on Gem modules and system components, refer to the [Overview of the Open 3D Engine Gem Module system](/docs/user-guide/programming/gems/overview/) page.

 ### O3DE and Qt frameworks

 O3DE extends the **Qt** framework, so you will use [PySide2](https://pypi.org/project/PySide2/)---the Python bindings for Qt, [Qt for Python](https://doc.qt.io/qtforpython/)---to create a graphical user interface (GUI).
 You will also use O3DE's EBuses to communicate with other O3DE interfaces, such as entities and components, and connect them to Qt elements.

-You will write most of your tool's functionality and UI elements in the`PyShapeExampleDialog` class that's located in `Editor/Scripts/pyshapeexample_dialog.py`.
+You will write most of your tool's functionality and UI elements in the`PyShapeExampleDialog` class that's located in `Editor\Scripts\pyshapeexample_dialog.py`.

 ### Qt Resources